danmcmillen/react_native_kickstart/README.md

 # Testing

-The project employs unit testing with [Jest](https://jestjs.io/) and [react-test-renderer](https://reactjs.org/docs/test-renderer.html).
-Test files are colocated with source files.
+The project employs unit testing with [Jest](https://jestjs.io/) and [react-native-testing-library](https://callstack.github.io/react-native-testing-library/).
+Test files are co-located with source files.
 Code coverage is generated and should be maintained at a high level.

 # Localization